CLEY next the SEA

 Cley next the Sea Property |

-The village of Cley contains properties with an interesting mixture of Georgian and
+The main street is a little narrow in places for such a busy road, but it contains some beautiful buildings.
+Cley contains properties with an interesting mixture of Georgian and

 Flemish architecture.